sbissantz/elisr/README.md

 There are multiple ways to get `elisr`.
 I'll show you three, sorted by different levels of R expertise (pro, skilled or novice).
-If you don't understand a given installation instruction, hang on.(the level decreases).
+If you don't understand a given installation instruction -- read on.

 #### Pro